Guadamur: Contemporary Age

 At the end of 1808 Guadamur receives a detachment of French cavalry which was part of Napoleon's troops entered Toledo on December 13.
 Are installed in the castle, then abandoned but in good use (as the pastor of the town, Juan José de Funes, wrote in 1788).
 According to documents from 1811, the village contributes towards supplying the infantry and artillery troops quartered in Mazarambroz with daily rations of bread, meat, wine, pulses, salt, oil, coal, wood, barley straw and bran.
 The resistance of the population has led some young people to integrate into the line of guerrilla of Ambrosio Carmena, "El Pellejero".

 In September 1812 the population vowed solemnly the Constitution of Cadiz.
 The confiscation of church property in the 19th century affected Guadamur to the extent that many neighbours, who had leased land in the municipality owned by the Catholic Church, saw how they were sold at auction.
 In some cases, the new owner terminated the contract, in others it increased.
 For example, one of the largest estates, Daramezas, passed from the hands of the nuns of the Monastery of Santo Domingo el Real de Toledo to private hands, and the estate of Aceituno, which belonged since 1221 to the Toledan convent of San Clemente, came to lay hands.
 In some cases the lands were purchased by tenants of the villa.

-In 1834 established the Banda Municipal de Música, which is still active.
+In 1834 the Banda Municipal de Música was established, and remains active.

 The Constitution of 1837 gave the go-ahead to the creation of the militia, military companies in most of the municipalities comprising the neighbors.
 The Guadamur militia were mobilized on several occasions at the end of this decade to try to neutralize Carlists that were sheltered in the Montes de Toledo.
 The farmers suffered continual theft of cattle, and ended up signing a mutual aid agreement for such an eventuality.